zwrose/deke-list/README.md

 The secure, online place for Sigma Tau Dekes to update their contact info, as well as look up contact info of their fellow brothers

 v1 work list (in no particular order):
-+ custom 404 etc. handlers
-+ check out all flash errors, make sure they work as expected
 + import blog posts
 + clean up code for release (remove debugging loggers, add logs where appropriate, etc.)
 + delete dummy contacts